How Long Does a Pink River Dolphin Live?

 Lifespan in the Wild

 The lifespan of pink river dolphins in the wild is a subject of ongoing research and scientific interest.
-Based on available studies and observations, pink river dolphins typically live between 15 to 30 years in their natural habitat.
+Because of that, based on available studies and observations, pink river dolphins typically live between 15 to 30 years in their natural habitat.
 This estimate comes from analyzing tooth growth layers (similar to tree rings), observational studies, and limited data from individuals that have been tracked over time.

 Factors Affecting Lifespan